duanyanteng/some-stars/README.md

 *   [ashishps1/awesome-low-level-design](https://github.com/ashishps1/awesome-low-level-design) - Learn Low Level Design (LLD) and prepare for interviews using free resources.

-*   [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - This is an archive, please contribute to the main repository: https://git.omaps.dev/organicmaps/organicmaps
+*   [organicmaps/organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
+It uses crowd-sourced OpenStreetMap data and is developed with love by the community.
+No ads, no tracking, no data collection, no crapware.
+Please donate to support the development!

 *   [rizonesoft/Notepad3](https://github.com/rizonesoft/Notepad3) - Notepad like text editor based on the Scintilla source code.
 Notepad3 based on code from Notepad2 and MiniPath on code from metapath.
 Download Notepad3: